 Citizens of the European Union need only an official photo ID to visit the island, but passports are always recommended.

 The climate of St. Bart’s is ideal: dry with an average temperature of 72°F to 86°F (22°C-30°C).

-Do you have any interesting or fun facts about St Bart’s that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about St Bart’s?
+Share them in the comments below!